luiscruz/course_sustainableSE/2026/p1_measuring_software/g22_zip.md

 This project investigates that question through a controlled case study.
 We will examine the energy consumption of a typical software engineering task: file compression and decompression using the `gzip` format [5].
 Every second, massive amounts of data are compressed and decompressed, recent measurements showing that 90.5% of websites rely on it, with `gzip` alone accounting for 49.5% of all sites [6].
 Web servers compress HTTP responses, databases archive backups, package managers transfer compressed artifacts, and cloud services are constantly moving compressed artifacts between storage and computation tiers.
 Compression is one of the most common tasks in today’s computing world, which makes even small differences in its energy efficiency significant from a sustainability perspective.

 The case study was intentionally chosen so as to be simple and easy to understand.
 Instead of comparing the relative merits of various compression algorithms, we chose to focus on the well-known example of `gzip` in order to examine how different programming languages complete the same exercise.
 We will compare file compression implementations written in Python, Java, Go, and C++, implemented using each language's standard libraries and typical runtime characteristics as much as possible.
-That is because, in a real-world setting, developers tend not to implement their own low-level algorithms but would instead rely on the abstractions provided by the language.
+That is because, in a real-world setting, developers tend not to implement their own low-level algorithms but rely instead on the abstractions provided by the language.
 Our comparison will thus allow us to realistically analyze the sustainability implications of choosing one language environment over another for a common task.

 This is a practical study for software developers.
 In a large-scale system where compression is performed millions of times, even small percentage differences per call can result in large total energy costs.
-On the other hand, if the differences are small, then software developers can focus on other factors, such as ease of development, without worrying about sustainability implications.
-With more and more companies setting sustainability goals and reporting on environmental metrics, software design decisions must be supported by empirical evidence rather than intuition or anecdotal evidence.
+On the other hand, if the differences are trivial, then software developers can focus on other factors, such as ease of development, without worrying about sustainability implications.
+With more and more companies setting sustainability goals and reporting on environmental metrics, software design decisions must be supported by empirical evidence rather than intuition or anecdotal evidence, a need underscored by McGuire *et al* [7], who found that the academic literature is surprisingly lacking in this context.
 To provide such evidence, this study aims to scientifically quantify the impact of language efficiency in a concrete and widely relevant scenario.

 # Research Questions

 Through this study, we seek to answer a practical question: when two systems perform the same task, how much does the choice of programming language matter for energy efficiency?
+To that end, we use our case study of `gzip` file compression and decompression to narrow down our scope to three aspects of the problem.
+First, we examine whether there are any systematic energy differences between language ecosystems.
+Second, we explore whether these differences are consistent across workload characteristics, and, more importantly, whether they are statistically significant rather than incidental.
+Third, we investigate the relationship between runtime and energy, given that runtime is commonly used as a proxy for efficiency.
+We thus propose the following research questions:

+**RQ1.** Do Python, Java, Go, and C++ differ significantly in energy consumption when performing identical `gzip` compression and decompression tasks under controlled conditions?

+**RQ2.** Are the observed energy differences consistent across data types (compressible vs. incompressible) and operations (compression vs. decompression), and how statistically significant are these differences?

+**RQ3.** Is the language that achieves the lowest runtime also the most energy efficient for `gzip` compression and decompression?

 # Methodology